android/wear-os-samples/README.md

 * **[WearAccessibilityApp](WearAccessibilityApp)** (Java) - Sample demonstrates how to include accessibility support for your wearable app.
 [Guide](https://developer.android.com/guide/topics/ui/accessibility)

-* **[WearComplicationProvidersTestSuite](WearComplicationProvidersTestSuite)** (Kotlin) - If you are writing a watch face with complications, this app gives you a full suite of data sources to test against your implementation of complications to make sure it looks good.
+* **[WearComplicationDataSourcesTestSuite](WearComplicationDataSourcesTestSuite)** (Kotlin) - If you are writing a watch face with complications, this app gives you a full suite of data sources to test against your implementation of complications to make sure it looks good.
 [Complication Guide](https://developer.android.com/training/wearables/watch-faces/adding-complications)

 * **[WearDrawers](WearDrawers)** (Java) - Demonstrates Navigation (Top) and Action (Bottom) Drawers, part of Material Design for Wear.
 [Guide](https://developer.android.com/training/wearables/ui/ui-nav-actions)